paulstephane/UPL_Accessory/README.md

 Leading and trailing whitespaces are removed from the tags.

-The resized image is also copied to the corresponding USB drive folder.
-This is not useful for the operation of the UPL96ETL, but allows displaying the artwork of each folder when running the ULP Accessory.
+The resized image is copied into the tags are the first track of each folder.
+It is also copied to the corresponding USB drive folder, which is not useful for the operation of the UPL96ETL but allows displaying the artwork of each folder when running the ULP Accessory.

 Any error messages during the conversion will interrupt the copy.
 Error messages are displayed in the message box at the bottom of the screen.